Grayson-Orr/op-bit-code-club/bit-workshop-01/bit-workshop-01.md

 You have written many commit messages thus far in your **BIT** degree.
 However, based on my observations, you could format your messages more concisely, and it only takes a little bit of care.
 We will discuss a message convention (not a standard) heavily adopted in the industry.

-A message is broken down into four components - type, scope (optional), subject, extended description (optional) & footer (optional).
+A message is broken down into five components - type, scope (optional), subject, extended description (optional) & footer (optional).

 List of types:
 * build: build related change, i.e., installing application dependencies.